top of page

 Southeast 1A teams begin battles at state tournament

-Klawock boys win but Kake girls, Skagway boys and Hoonah girls all fall
+Kake girls, Skagway boys, Hoonah girls and Klawock boys all fall

 Kake sophomore Aurora Davis (34) shoots under pressure from Tri-Valley freshman Lydia Miner (2) during the Thunderbirds 70-16 loss to the Warriors in the 2026 ASAA March Madness Alaska 1A Basketball State Championships on Wednesday, March 11, 2026, in Anchorage's Alaska Airlines Center.
 (Klas Stolpe / Juneau Independent)